 On November 28, 2022, the More Homes Built Faster Act, 2022 received royal assent.
-The Act supports Ontario's long-term strategy to increase the housing supply by 1.5 million homes over the next 10 years.
-Changes to the Ontario Land Tribunal Act will be proclaimed on a future date.
+The Act, which includes amendments to the Ontario Land Tribunal Act, 2021 (OLTA), supports Ontario's long-term strategy to increase the housing supply by 1.5 million homes over the next 10 years.
+Once proclaimed, the amendments to the OLTA will: